mvpoirier/mvpoirier/README.md

 ## Hey there! 👋
-I’m Mike, and I enjoy working on things related to education, physics, STEM, and robotics.
+I’m Mike, and I enjoy working on things related to education, physics, robotics, and STEM.

 ## Geeky Interests 🤓
 🐍 Python